WSS Style Edit: Winter Essentials

-Winter is definitely here and so are the cold winds and rain.
-Unfortunately, so is shivering and trying to stay warm with multiple layers of clothing.
-With a colder winter than previous years predicted; layering is going to be a given but layering doesn’t have to mean looking (and feeling) like the Michelin Man.
-You can look stylish without being bulky or lumpy.
+Winter is definitely here and so are the cold winds, rain and snow.
+Unfortunately, so is shivering and trying to stay warm with multiple layers of clothing required.
+With a colder winter than previous years predicted (and having hit early); layering is going to be a given but layering doesn’t have to mean looking (and feeling) like the Michelin Man.
+You can look stylish without feeling bulky or lumpy.

-We have already shared with you 20 snuggly knits to keep you warm for winter but coats, boots, scarves, gloves, thermals and hats are going to be your must haves for winter too.
+A very cold winter is going to require coats, boots, scarves, gloves, thermals and hats are going to be your must-haves for winter.

 We have gathered a few essential fashion pieces from around the web to keep you warm and dry this winter:

 In the southern states, it is essential to have a few decent coats.
-With temperatures hovering around the mid teens (and below!) in Melbourne the last few weeks and been between 1 and 10 degrees when taking the boys to school in the mornings, I have had to start wearing a coat already.
-I have even had to washed ice off the windscreen of the car on a couple of occasions.
+With temperatures hovering around the ten degrees mark (and below!) in Melbourne the last few weeks and being between 1 and 8 degrees when taking the boys to school in the mornings, I have had to start wearing a coat already.
+I have even had to wash ice off the windscreen of the car on a couple of occasions.
 Brrr!
-Here are a few of my lust have coats:
+Here are a few of our lust-have coats:

 Layering and Thermal Tops

 As I mentioned above, layering is key to staying warm, so you need to start with the basics.
-A long sleeve tee or thermal top will keep your body temperature regulated without extra bulk under oversized knits or cardigans.
+A long sleeved tee or thermal top will keep your body temperature regulated without adding extra bulk under oversized knits or cardigans.

 Hats and Gloves